khalid-hussain/shaheen/chap16.md

 informed that a guest is arriving and a little after Maghrib prayers we got the news as to who our guest was."

-After sitting at the food-spread, that scene came in front of Moosa's eyes when he first entered into the valley of the falcons with Al-Zeghel.
+After sitting at the food-spread, that scene came in front of Musa's eyes when he first entered into the valley of the falcons with Al-Zeghel.
 He was imagining that feast in the forest whose host was Badr bin Mughira.
 Today when Mansoor Bin Ahmed assisted him in washing his hands, he suddenly felt like a